-We primarily invest in bank-related securities including community banks, other FDIC-insured institutions and alternative capital transactions, as well as in companies that provide goods and/or services to banking companies.
-We have an existing pipeline of potential investments that meet our criteria, consisting primarily of preferred equity, subordinated debt, convertible securities and, to a lesser extent, common equity.
+We primarily invest in bank-related securities including those issued by community banks, other FDIC-insured institutions and regulatory capital transactions.
+We have an existing pipeline of potential investments that meet our criteria, consisting primarily of preferred equity, subordinated debt, convertible securities, structured notes and, to a lesser extent, common equity.
 We invest in accordance with our Adviser's investment policy in primarily the following assets: